Castle Cove - Northbridge

 Castle Cove - Northbridge demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 33.6% of residents currently enrolled in formal education.
+Educational participation is particularly high in the area, with 33.6% of residents currently enrolled in formal education.
 This includes 11.7% in secondary education, 11.0% in primary education, and 6.8% pursuing tertiary education.

 Frequently Asked Questions - Education